8

 There’s still a dearth of options in the market for seven-seat electric SUVs, but the Ioniq 9 feels like it would be a strong contender even against a far more crowded field.

-It's subtle yet stylish on the outside and hides its sheet bulk well, while the inside feels bright, spacious, premium and is genuinely comfortable.
-The performance is absolutely enough for this sort of machine, and it certainly rode decently on Korean roads (which are, to be fair, smoother than those in the UK).
+It's subtle yet stylish on the outside and hides its sheet bulk well, while the inside feels bright, spacious and premium and is genuinely comfortable.
+The performance is absolutely enough for this sort of machine.

 James Attwood